 Arpita Singh

 Arpita Singh was born in 1937 in what is now Bangladesh.
-She attended the School of Art, Delhi Polytechnic in New Delhi from 1954 to 1959.
-After she graduated she worked for the Indian Government’s Cottage Industries Restoration Program.
-While she worked in the program she met traditional artists and weavers in India which deeply influenced her artwork.
+In 1959, she graduated from the Delhi Polytechnic with a diploma in Fine Arts.
+Following her graduation, she worked for the Indian Government’s Cottage Industries Restoration Program where she met traditional artists and weavers in India who deeply influenced her artwork.

-Each of Arpita Singh’s drawings, watercolours on paper, and oils on canvas have a story to tell.
-Afflicted by the daily problems that are faced by women in her country and the world in general, Singh paints the range of emotions that she exchanges with these subjects – from sorrow to joy and from suffering to hope – providing a view of the ongoing communication she maintains with them.
-Her paintings are said to portray a woman’s point of view about life in India.
+Each of Singh’s drawings, watercolours, and oil paintings have a story to tell.
+Afflicted by the daily problems that are faced by women in her country and the world in general, Singh captures the range of emotions she encounters – from sorrow to joy and from suffering to hope.
+This consideration provides a view of the ongoing dialogue she maintains with these subjects.
+Ultimately, her paintings portray a woman’s point of view about life in India.

-Arpita literally ‘builds up’ the painted surface, with the same patient facility both in oil and watercolour.
-The surface tension created by the short, overlapping patches of pigments and tones is often transmitted to the surreal surprise which arises out of the continuous synchronicity of domestic objects and flower vase and aero plane, guns, soldiers and killers hidden behind bushes in a park and men and women oblivious of corpses strewn around.
-Described as a figurative artist and a modernist, she still makes it a point to stay tuned in to traditional Indian art forms and aesthetics, like miniaturist painting and different forms of folk art, employing them in her work regularly.
-The way in which she uses perspective and the narrative in her work is steeped in the miniaturist traditions and a direct reflection of her background.
+Singh’s technique consists of layering and building up on the painted surface, both in oil and watercolour.
+The surface tension created by the overlapping patches of pigments and hues contributes to the tension between the scenes of domestic objects and scenes of violence and brutality.
+Described both as a modernist and figurative artist, Singh still makes it a point to stay tuned in to traditional Indian art forms and aesthetics, like miniaturist painting and different forms of folk art, employing them in her work regularly.
+These styles are visible in her use of perspective and the narrative of her paintings.

 Works